 Heating, fuel and logs

 The property has a gas fired central heating system.
-Guests should be aware that the temperature at the property can fall significantly below 0oC at times in the winter – additional oil filled radiators and blankets are available, if required.
+Guests should be aware that the temperature outside the property can fall significantly below freezing at times in the winter – additional oil filled radiators and blankets are available, if required.

 Electricity and gas are included in the letting price.
 There is a real fire in the living room and logs are provided under a fair usage policy (there is an honesty box for contributions towards the cost of logs used).

-The property has free wireless internet access and a TV with DVD player.
+The property has free wireless internet access and a TV with DVD player and full Sky package.
 A cordless telephone is also provided, with an honesty box for the cost of calls made.

 Bunrannoch House is in a remote area and guests should be aware that mobile phone reception can be very poor.